Why is the GRDC entering into Bilateral Agreements with Research Partners

 The Bilateral Agreements allow the GRDC and its Research Partners to drive targeted and sustained research aimed at addressing identified RD&E priorities confronting the Australian grains industry.

 Rationale for entering Bilateral Agreements

-The GRDC has a limited pool of levied funds to invest, it is therefore essential that all investments are directed toward areas that will deliver the greatest impact to growers, provide the best return on the investment and/or have the highest likelihood of success.
+The GRDC has a limited pool of levied investment capital to invest, it is therefore essential that all investments are directed toward areas that will deliver the greatest impact to growers, provide the best return on the investment and/or have the highest likelihood of success.
 For this reason the Bilateral Agreements are with Research Partners that were identified in the Grains Industry National RD&E Strategy as leading the research effort in specific priority areas.
 Whilst each Bilateral Agreement only covers research projects within specified areas, they do not prevent cooperative investments in other areas outside of the Bilateral framework.

-The Bilateral Agreements provide funding surety to the Research Partners, allowing for strategic investment and planning over the longer term to continually build Australia’s technical capabilities.
+The Bilateral Agreements provide investment capital surety to the Research Partners, allowing for strategic investment and planning over the longer term to continually build Australia’s technical capabilities.
 The GRDC benefits through highly targeted investments in areas of key importance to the Australian grains industry with research organisations that are best placed to deliver the desired results.
 The strategic and responsive management structures within the Bilateral Agreements allow greater flexibility to pursue research results showing potentially beneficial outcomes as they occur.
-In turn, the longer term funding surety, with built in research flexibility, will attract the best researchers from within Australia and internationally.
+In turn, the longer term investment capital surety, with built in research flexibility, will attract the best researchers from within Australia and internationally.